ukautz/cloud-building-blocks/README.md

-# Cloud Building Blocks (CDKTF)
+# Cloud Building Blocks (PoC)

-This repository contains an experimental implementation of a higher-level IaC abstraction of cloud resources called "cloud building blocks" (CBB).
+This repository contains an experimental implementation of a higher-level IaC abstraction of cloud resources.
+These "cloud building blocks" (CBB) are primitive resources (like virtual machines, network, external IPs) with a common interface, that does not leak implementation details of specific vendors.

-The goal of this project is to make it possible to architect and reason about infrastructure independent of vendors.
+The goal of this project is to see whether / to what extend it is possible to architect and reason about cloud infrastructure independent of vendors.
+The rational, aside from circumventing lock-in, is to decouple implementation and design (details of vendor decisions all too often leak and detract).

-## Design
+## Design & Development

-Developer resources
+This is very, very early stage.
+At this point most mentions here are aspirational and incomplete:

 ### Tiers